“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 Brown got out a mission roster and Thackeray leaned over the table to get a better look at it.
 “Right here,” he said, pointing.
 “Stahler and Matlock.
 I can’t imagine any junior being too upset about getting transferred away from Stahler.”

 “True, true.
-And he is a crackdown type.”
+And he is the crackdown type.”

 “Crackdown?” guffawed Gordon.
 “He’s going to found the first celibate order for Mormons.”

 Brown winced at the remark.
-He underlined Matlock’s name with a red felt-tip.
-“I’ll see what I can do with this.
+He underlined Matlock’s name with a red felt-tip pen.
+“I’ll see what I can do about this.
 And you two—keep Taylor away from what’s-her-name.”
 He paused.
 “You know, I never figured on Taylor.”

 “It can happen to the best of us,” said Gordon.